Depression

 A diagnosis of mesothelioma can uproot lives and alter the daily routines of more than just the cancer patient.
 It’s not uncommon for loved ones of cancer patients to be profoundly affected by the disease, often becoming depressed themselves.

-Friends and family members, especially spouses or those in a caregiving role, are directly impacted and experience very real feelings of fear, sadness, anger, grief and more.
+Friends and family members, especially spouses or those in a caregiving role, are directly impacted and experience very real feelings of fear, sadness, anger, grief, and more.

 Symptoms of depression in friends and family are similar to those experienced by cancer patients themselves, and support options are the same.
-This is especially true for caregivers—it’s near impossible to take care of a loved one with cancer when you are unwell yourself.
+This is especially true for caregivers—it’s nearly impossible to take care of a loved one with cancer when you are unwell yourself.

 Taking care of your mental health must be a priority for all those affected by cancer.
 Loved ones who feel their symptoms are interfering with their daily lives should talk to a healthcare provider about ways to find help for their depression.